-Singulair has somewhat of a bad reputation which creates skepticism.
-Dogs are sometimes given these tablets to control severe allergic reactions, asthma and even bronchitis.
-Giving this drug without a vet’s approval is a bad idea.
+Dogs are sometimes given Singulair for allergic reactions, asthma and even bronchitis.
+That said, giving this prescription drug without a vet’s guidance is a bad idea.

 Can I Give My Dog Singulair?
-Answer: Yes, as directed by a vet
+Answer: Yes, with a veterinarian’s guidance only

 Vets sometimes provide this medication for dogs with bronchitis and severe allergic reactions.
-This is not without controversy.
+It isn’t without controversy.
 There may be better options for allergies.
-In any case, if you plan on giving your best friend some Singulair carefully follow your vet’s guidelines making sure not to give them too much.
+If you plan on giving your dog Singulair carefully follow a professional’s instructions.
 Always keep the tablets out of reach.

 If you see any behavioral changes, contact your veterinarian immediately.
 They may reduce the dosage or discontinue use of the medication completely.
 Close canine observation is key following a Singulair dose.